sems-server/sems/doc/Readme.sbc.txt

 Codecs may be filtered out by their payload names in whitelist or blacklist modes.
 The payload names in the list are case-insensitive (PCMU==pcmu).

+If codecs in the two legs should be filtered separately, which is useful for forcing transcoding codecs, a separate aleg_sdp_filter and aleg_sdpfilter_list can be set.
+If this is not set, the sdp_filter/sdpfilter_list is applied to both call legs.

 The s, u and o-lines of the SDP can be anonymized with the setting sdp_anonymize=yes.